Gexos/System-Info-Dashboard/README.md

 ---

-## Help file

-If there is a `HELP.txt` in the same folder as the EXE:

-- **Help → Open Help** will open it in Notepad.

-If `HELP.txt` is missing, the app will show a small message telling you where to create it.

----

 ## Security notes

 - The app is **open source**:
-  - You can inspect the code in `System_Info_Dashboard.au3`.
+  - You can inspect the code in `SystemInfoDashboard.au3`.
   - You can build your own binary with AutoIt.
 - No network connections are made by the app itself (beyond standard Windows WMI/COM calls).
 - It only uses: